FindMySchool LogoFindMySchool

 The school prioritises children living within a designated catchment zone, followed by other criteria such as siblings and specified partner primary schools.
 If places remain contested, distance from home to school is used as a tie-break, with straight-line measurement.

-Headline measures include an Attainment 8 score of 53.7 and Progress 8 of +0.6.
-The EBacc average point score is 5.27, above the England figure of 4.08, and the school ranks 680th in England for GCSE outcomes in the FindMySchool ranking.
+Headline measures include an Attainment 8 score of 51.9 and Progress 8 of +0.6.
+The EBacc average point score is 5.0, and the school ranks 1,323rd out of 3,895 in England for GCSE academic outcomes, with an overall GCSE ranking of 807th out of 3,688.

 Because the school ends at 16, students move on to sixth forms, further education colleges, apprenticeships, or other training routes.
 The school states that typically over 90% of Year 11 go on to full-time post-16 study and signposts a range of local providers, including Sir John Deane’s Sixth Form College and other regional colleges.